Quarantine at Bluestone Reservoir C.C.C. Camp, Summers County, W. Va.

 Camp Cranberry, Company 525 F-13 was part of the Civilian Conservation Corps efforts between 1933 and 1942.
 Enrollees were assigned forestry service jobs as well as road construction jobs and telephone line building.
 The camp was named after the nearby Cranberry River.

-Group of Musicians at Camp Cranberry, Cowen, W. Va.
+32. Possible Baseball Team Loaded in Bed of Pickup Truck at Camp Cranberry, Cowen, W. Va.

 Camp Cranberry, Company 525 F-13 was part of the Civilian Conservation Corps efforts between 1933 and 1942.
 Enrollees were assigned forestry service jobs as well as road construction jobs and telephone line building.
 The camp was named after the nearby Cranberry River.